-Not everyone is affected equally by a recession.
-A fall in GDP will cause a rise in unemployment.
+A fall in economic output will cause a rise in unemployment.
 This is because:

-- Some firms will go bankrupt meaning all workers lose their jobs.
+- Some firms will go bankrupt meaning workers will lose their jobs.

-- In an effort to reduce costs, firms will cut back on hiring new workers.
-Therefore, unemployment often affects young people the most.
+- Firms will cut back on hiring new workers.

-In this recession, unemployment in the UK has risen to over 2.6 million, though given the depth of the recession, you might have expected it to be even more (e.g. in 1980s, unemployment rose to over 3 million).
-However, in Europe, many countries in recession have seen a catastrophic rise in unemployment.
+In the 2009 recession, unemployment in the UK rose to over 2.6 million, though given the depth of the recession, you might have expected it to be even more (e.g. in the 1980s, unemployment rose to over 3 million).
+However, in Europe, many countries saw a catastrophic rise in unemployment.
 With rates of over 20% in countries such as Greece, Spain and Portugal.

 In the great depression, where there was a rapid fall in GDP, unemployment rose from 0% to 25% within three years.

 In a recession, firms will also try to reduce costs by keeping wages low.
-Some workers (especially temporary workers without contracts may see wage cuts) This was a key feature of the 2008-12 recession, also aggravated by rising costs of living.
-With cost-push inflation, nominal wages haven’t kept pace meaning UK workers have seen substantial cuts in their real wages.
+Some workers (especially temporary workers without contracts may see wage cuts) This was a key feature of the 2008-12 recession, also aggravated by rising costs of living (e.g. higher taxes/oil prices) In 2020, at least cost-push inflation will be low – helped by falling oil prices and commodities.